steven-murray/hankel/paper/paper.md

 How to choose these values, and the estimated error of the transform under a given choice, are discussed in the ``hankel``'s extensive online documentation (and the reader is referred to [@Ogata2005] for more details).
-Based on the arguments in this documentation, ``hankel`` provides an automatic, guided-adaptive algorithm for determination of *h* and *N*.
+Based on the arguments in the documentation, ``hankel`` provides an automatic, guided-adaptive algorithm for determination of *h* and *N*.

 A particularly important limitation of ``hankel``, as currently implemented, is